sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 If you configured @sapphire with the `-DEXAMPLES=ON` option, see [Compilation](#compilation), the steady-state shock example is compiled and the executable can be found in the `build/examples/steady-state-parallel-shock` folder.
-This executable is called `steady-state-parallel-shock`
+The executable is called `steady-state-parallel-shock`

-We supply the user with a set of parameters that are listed in the `build/examples/steady-state-parallel-shock/parameter.prm` file:
+We supply the user with a physically reasonable set of parameters that are listed in the `build/examples/steady-state-parallel-shock/parameter.prm` file:

 @include examples/vfp/steady-state-parallel-shock/parameter.prm